Why Boarding School may be beneficial for your child

 Benefits of boarding school

-In Australia, over 14,566 students board on campus with over 140 schools offering opportunities for boarding.
+In Australia, there were 140 Boarding Schools in the Independent sector, housing 14,147 students.
 We’ve compiled a list of benefits for families and students considering a boarding school experience whether that be full time or under a weekly or short stay arrangement.

 1. Opportunity to develop life skills & independence